Vielauge/Vielauge.github.io/index.md

 ### Implementation necessary?
 - connect VScode to paperspace? (see Live coding forum part 5, Nick Jun 4)
 - GitHub - fastai/dotfiles
-- get a credit card for sucessful paperspace billing (is ordered!) or get the gtx1060 local running
+- get a credit card (is ordered!) for successful paperspace billing or get the gtx1060 local running

 ### Learn (watch and do)
 - Python for data analysis - Wes McKinney (chapter 6)